📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Official White House document authorizing the Alaska to Alberta Railway Development Corporation (A2A Rail) to construct, connect, and operate cross–border railway facilities between Alaska and Canada.
 Issued under the Infrastructure & Technology directive.

 Editor’s Note: This Presidential Permit is no longer in effect.
-It was formally revoked at the end of 2021 following the bankruptcy of A2A Rail, whose CEO, Sean McCoshen, was accused of serious financial mismanagement and misuse of investor funds.
+It was formally revoked at the end of 2021 following the bankruptcy of A2A Rail.
 The corporation’s collapse brought the Alaska–to–Alberta railway initiative to a halt, rendering the permit void and the project inactive.
 The current list of active and historical Presidential Permits for border crossings can be verified on the U.S. Department of State’s website (official link).

 • 2019